deparlak/de.htwg.seapal.worker.trip.observer/README.md

 node noViewInit
 # This command will start an observer which uses no view
 node noView
 # This command will start an observer using a view (note that you need couchbase for this).
-Be also
-# sure that you created the [view](https://github.com/deparlak/de.htwg.seapal.worker.trip.observer/blob/master/view.txt)
 node view
 ```